flutter/website/src/docs/development/platform-integration/platform-views.md

 on a dedicated raster thread.
 This allows Flutter apps to be fast, as the main platform thread is rarely blocked.

-While a platform view is rendered, the Flutter UI is composed from the platform thread, which competes with other tasks like handling OS or plugin messages, etc.
+While a platform view is rendered with Hybrid composition, the Flutter UI is composed from the platform thread, which competes with other tasks like handling OS or plugin messages, etc.

-Prior to Android 10, Hybrid composition copies each Flutter frame out of the graphic memory into main memory and then copied back to a GPU texture.
+Prior to Android 10, Hybrid composition copies each Flutter frame out of the graphic memory into main memory, and then copies it back to a GPU texture.
+In Android 10 or above, the graphics memory is copied twice.
 As this copy happens per frame, the performance of the entire Flutter UI may be impacted.

-On the other hand, Virtual display makes each pixel of the native view flow through additional intermediate graphic buffers, which cost graphic memory and drawing perfomance.
+Virtual display, on the other hand, makes each pixel of the native view flow through additional intermediate graphic buffers, which cost graphic memory and drawing performance.

 For complex cases, there are some techniques that can be used to mitigate these issues.